davidcalikes/Marvelous-Matching/docs/README.md

     * The Game Navigation Bar contains button links to the three different categories of matching game availiable to the user.

-    * The Buttons are brightly colored and color coded to each game.
+    * The Buttons are brightly colored and color coded to each games start modal.

     * Each button contains a rounded border that changes color when user moves a cursor over the element.
 This provides intuitive visual feedback for the user that the item can be clicked.